Vein Therapy for the Face and Body

 What are the possible side effects?

 Although many patients report few if any side effects, those most commonly noticed are slight reddening and local swelling of the skin.
-These effects typically last fro less then 24 hours.
+These effects typically last for less than 24 hours.
 Some patients may experience bruising and, in rare instances, blistering can occur.
-Consult with your medical processional for complete information on the benefits and risks of treatment.
+Consult with your medical professional for complete information on the benefits and risks of treatment.

 Are there any restrictions on my activity after treatment?

 Patients generally resume most normal activities immediately.
-However, it is recommended that you avoid vigorous activities such as strenuous exercise for the first 24 hours after treatment.
+However, it is recommended that you avoid vigorous activities such as strenuous exercise for the first 24 to 48 hours after treatment.
 The use of sunscreen is recommended on any treated areas exposed to the sun.
-As always, it is a good idea to limit your sun exposure.
+As always, it is a good idea to limit your sun exposure and use a sunscreen daily indoors or outdoors.

 When will I see results?